 The supine exercises all involve starting on your back with your legs bent.
 From this position, you can consider the following;

-- Starting on your back you will pick up either the right leg or left leg and just simply repeat the exercise from left to right, vice versa.
+- Starting on your back, you will pick up either the right leg or left leg and just simply repeat the exercise from left to right, and vice versa.
 Allowing your legs to fall gently to each side (leg fall out).
-Repeat this exercise from a laying down position with your legs stretched out before you.
+Repeat this exercise from a lying down position with your legs stretched out before you.

 b.
 Be sure to be mindful of your breathing patterns while exercising.
 Keeping a mindful pace will allow you to have more oxygen circulate.
-Breath in through your nose and out through your mouth.
-Try not to breath any other way because you will not be allowing your lungs to have the most clean circulating air.
+Breathe in through your nose and out through your mouth.
+Try not to breathe any other way because you will not be allowing your lungs to have the most clean circulating air.

 2. Raising your knees up with your legs parallel to the floor (double leg)

-a. while still laying down you are bringing your knees towards your chest and focusing on breathing in a repetitive pattern that is ok with your pace.
-While doing this exercise your body puts stress on your lungs and chest cavity so be mindful of how you are breathing.
-This exercise is to encourage more core muscle building and allow upper areas of your back to stretch out.
+a. while still lying down you are bringing your knees towards your chest and focusing on breathing in a repetitive pattern that is ok with your pace.
+While doing this exercise, your body puts stress on your lungs and chest cavity, so be mindful of how you are breathing.
+This exercise encourages more core muscle building and allows the upper areas of your back to stretch out.

-Don’t be surprised if after p[performing these exercises that other areas of your body feel sore.
+Don’t be surprised if, after performing these exercises other areas of your body feel sore.
 That is normal.
 The soreness (good soreness) means you worked out your muscles to their full potential.
-And we are mindful and honest of how we feel during the process because we do not want to encourage injury.
+And we are mindful and honest about how we feel during the process because we do not want to encourage injury.

-A woman will feel extinguished naturally, as would any man whom is out of shape.
+A woman will feel extinguished naturally, as would any man who is out of shape.
 The idea is to increase a level of endurance from our mentality.
 We want to strengthen our upper bodies and our minds at the same time.
-When we exercise we are not just going through a motion and calling it a good attempt.
-No, we are alleviating stress, increasing wellness throughout our bodies, increasing endorphins (those feel good chemicals in our brains that make us smile and laugh and help keep depression away).
+When we exercise, we are not just going through a motion and calling it a good attempt.
+No, we are alleviating stress, increasing wellness throughout our bodies, and increasing endorphins (those feel-good chemicals in our brains that make us smile and laugh and help keep depression away).
 We are utilizing a basic chemical and need for survival at the point of engagement with our strengthening.
-Women should feel accepting of the downfall behind their weaknesses and allow their exercising, their core strengthening, their running, their push-ups, to not make them feel indifferent but that by just participating in those simple exercises they are achieving steps towards a sound mentality and physical balance.
+Women should feel accepting of the downfall behind their weaknesses and allow their exercising, core strengthening, running, their push-ups to not make them feel indifferent but that by just participating in those simple exercises, they are achieving steps towards a sound mentality and physical balance.
 This is what we want.
-We want to bring balance into our lives and addressing severe issues via chiropractic health or simple strengthen exercises will help many accomplish that.
+We want to bring balance into our lives, and addressing severe issues via chiropractic health or simple strengthening exercises will help many accomplish that.

 A deadlift is a similar movement to a hip hinge but with the use of a barbell or kettlebell.
 Start with a weight suggested by our chiropractor to ensure you aren’t overexerting yourself.
 With your legs shoulder width apart, use an overhand grip that is wide enough that your hands are just outside your legs.
 Your back should be flat from start to finish, and your shoulders should remain pulled back and facing down.
 Keeping the bar in contact with your legs, your hips and knees should move together to transfer the bar from the ground to the upper thigh.
 Slowly return to your start position, maintaining a straight back.